Man Utd news: Solskjaer claims Man Utd can win every single game | Goal.com

 The Norwegian took charge of United on an interim basis back in December following the club's decision to sack Jose Mourinho.

-And he's made an impressive start to life at Old Trafford, winning all of his first four matches, scoring 14 goals in the process.
+He has made an impressive start to life at Old Trafford, winning all of his first four matches, with the club scoring 14 goals in the process.

 And Solskjaer believes confidence is growing within his squad and that they're going into every match expecting to pick up the win.